adamkrogh/goodreads-dotnet/README.md

 The list of API methods that will be supported soon.

 - topic.create — Create a new topic via OAuth.
-- topic.unread_group — Get a list of topics with unread comments.

 There are methods which can't be called without additional credentials.